 The first regular service of the new St. Luke’s Mission was conducted on Sunday, January 11, 1891.
 By that time a room had been rented in the Spence Block, located on the northwest corner of Myrtle and Palm Avenues, and the room equipped with rostrum, pulpit, and comfortable chairs.
 St. Luke’s Mission had been combined with All Saints’ Mission, Duarte, and Ascension Mission, Sierra Madre into an independent charge under the leadership of the Rev. Milton C. Dotten.
 Mr. Dotten conducted services at all three locations on Sunday, making his rounds by horse and buggy.
 St. Luke’s was formally admitted to the Diocese of California as a mission on April 30, 1891.

 The first decade for St. Luke’s Mission was a difficult one.
-The economy of Southern California was depressed in the aftermath of the collapse of the great land boom of the 1880’s, and financial support for the mission was not always readily available.
+The economy of Southern California was depressed in the aftermath of the collapse of the great land boom of the 1880s, and financial support for the mission was not always readily available.
 Membership was small initially, and growth was hampered by the lack of population increase in Monrovia.
-In spite of these difficulties, the little congregation considered the purchase of a permanent location as early as 1897, and a building fund to accomplish this goal was started.
+Despite these difficulties, the little congregation considered the purchase of a permanent location as early as 1897, and a building fund to accomplish this goal was started.
 By the end of the first decade, however, the struggle for survival proved too great.
-Regular services ended with the resignation of the Rev. Nelson Saunders in May, 1901.
+Regular services ended with the resignation of the Rev. Nelson Saunders in May 1901.